menu

 Dupree’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-As is often the case in a small city, Dupree doesn't have a public transportation system that people use for their commute.
+Dupree is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-The per capita income in Dupree in 2022 was $20,203, which is low income relative to South Dakota and the nation.
-This equates to an annual income of $80,812 for a family of four.
+The per capita income in Dupree in 2022 was $23,117, which is low income relative to South Dakota and the nation.
+This equates to an annual income of $92,468 for a family of four.
 However, Dupree contains both very wealthy and poor people as well.
-Dupree also has one of the higher rates of people living in poverty in the nation, with 34.68% of its population below the federal poverty line.

 Dupree is a very ethnically-diverse city.
 The people who call Dupree home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dupree residents report their race to be Native American, followed by White.
-Important ancestries of people in Dupree include German, Irish, Norwegian, Dutch, and Welsh.
+Important ancestries of people in Dupree include German, Irish, Norwegian, Welsh, and Dutch.

 The most common language spoken in Dupree is English.
 Other important languages spoken here include Native American languages and Other Asian languages.